Olivier Berrouet, Petrus' winemaker, April 2017

 Petrus 2001 98p

 Tasted twice - last time in September 2012.
 Consistent notes.
-Almost black red, dense and compact with intense aroma of aroma dark cherries, raspberries and truffles.
+Almost black red, dense and compact with an intense aroma of aroma dark cherries, raspberries and truffles.
 There are many layers of everything on the palate, great depth, beautiful structure and big concentration of fruit.
-It all is tremendously put together and this wine is delicious experience from the beginning to the end.
+It all is tremendously put together and this wine is a delicious experience from the beginning to the end.
 The perfect balance in this wine assures long life – 20-30 years.
 In September 2012, this wine was tasted from the bottle and it confirmed 100% what barrel sample promised.
 Thick raspberries with blackberries on the nose and palate, very strong structure, incredible richness and length.

 Petrus 2000 (barrel sample) 99-100p

 Tasted in June 2001.
 Like Lafleur, Pétrus is an astonishing example of 2000 vintage's heavenly quality.
 Merlot is simply outstandingly fantastic.
 Maybe Pétrus is barely so charismatic and monumental as Lafleur just now, but after 15-20 years, the difference between those two wines will be zeroed and Pétrus can match Lafleur at every level.